 Teaching about the past can make your brain hurt!
 Learning history can make students’ brains hurt!
-We are all looking for ways to help our students to get better at history and to enjoy the subject we love.
-Onebighistorydepartment (OBHD) has been created by the members of the Secondary Committee of the Historical Association (you can see a list of current members here: Secondary Committee members – June 2019).
+We are all looking for ways to teach better history, to help our students to get better at history and to help them to enjoy the subject we love.
+Onebighistorydepartment (OBHD) has been created by the members of the Secondary Committee of the Historical Association (you can see a list of current members here: Committee members Feb 2021)

 OBHD is intended to be a place for sharing thinking, resources and conversations about teaching and learning history.
-We want it to share tried and tested teaching strategies and resources that help students learn.
-We also want the blog to make more colleagues aware of the years of discussion to develop knowledge and expertise about high quality history teaching.
+We want it to be a place where colleagues can share and support each other as part of a diverse and inclusive subject community.
+That might be by sharing tried and tested teaching strategies and resources that help students learn.
+It might be to draw upon and join in the years of discussion to develop knowledge and expertise about high quality history teaching that the HA has nurtured since 1906.
+It might be to help teachers improve their subject knowledge.
 We all need great ideas when under pressure to plan lessons.
-However, really good history teachers are also immersed in lengthy discussions about students’ progression in history, they have a strong sense of the purpose of what they are doing and of how it fits into a bigger picture.
+However, really good history teachers are also immersed in lengthy discussions about students’ learning of history, they have a strong sense of the purpose of what they are doing and of how it fits into a bigger picture.

-We always welcome contributions to OBHD.
-Please send ideas via: firstname.lastname@example.org labelling your mail ‘OneBigHistoryDepartment’, or get in touch via @histassoc.
+Please contribute to OBHD by sending ideas via: email@example.com labelling your mail ‘OneBigHistoryDepartment’, or get in touch via @histassoc.

 A few, far from exhaustive ideas for blogposts:

 - Descriptions and explanations of how taking part in CPD, talking with colleagues, being inspired by a historian has led to changes in your classroom for your pupils.

 - Reviews of books, films, museums, websites, programmes.

 - Reflections on articles from Teaching History or historians’ podcasts on the HA website.